-Appropriate leadership stakeholders, including supervisors, Directors, Chairs, and/or Division Administrators, must be supportive of offering flexible work arrangements.
-Flexible work arrangements should be reviewed at least annually to ensure that arrangements are effectively meeting support needs.
-Changes may be made at any point based on support needs.

-- The primary consideration in offering flexible work arrangements must be ensuring that the support requirements in the units served will not be negatively impacted by the arrangements.
+- Units wishing to offer flexible work arrangements must develop a plan for offering, implementing, and assessing the arrangements.
+The plan should be developed in conjunction with the appropriate Dietrich School Senior Staff leader for the unit and must describe how the requested arrangements will meet the guidelines outlined in this document.
+The plan must be approved by the Dean's Office in advance of implementation. - Appropriate leadership stakeholders, including supervisors, Directors, Chairs, and/or Division Administrators, must be supportive of the proposed flexible work arrangements. - The primary consideration in offering flexible work arrangements must be ensuring that the support requirements in the units served will not be negatively impacted by the arrangements.
 Optimally, flexible work arrangements should improve productivity. - Units must maintain sufficient support coverage during standard University business hours.
 Conflicts in choice of individual schedules will be resolved by the supervisor.
-Collaborative arrangements among two or more departments, technological solutions, use of student employees may be considered to provide sufficient coverage. - Units wishing to offer flexible work arrangements must develop a plan for offering and implementing the arrangements.
-The plan must be approved by the Dean's Office in advance of implementation.
-Not all forms of flexible work arrangements may be appropriate in all responsibility areas. - Staff members wishing to take advantage of flexible work arrangements must make a written request to the supervisor and have it approved in advance of starting any new arrangements. - If a staff member is placed on a Performance Improvement Plan, their eligibility for flex time will be at the discretion of the supervisor. - In general, a staff member's schedule should remain consistent from week to week.
-Staff members must publicize their schedules so faculty, students, and co-workers are aware of the staff member's standard hours.
-It is recognized that some staff members may have responsibilities for which periodic and temporary changes in the standard schedule would be a benefit to the support the staff member provides (e.g. coordinating a major event in the evening or on a weekend).
-In these cases, a shift in schedule should be discussed with and approved by the supervisor in advance of the week during which the shift occurs.
-Timecards submitted should reflect the schedule worked. - Staff members requesting flexible work arrangements in order to accommodate taking courses during normal University business hours must seek appropriate approval prior to registering for any courses.
-Requests for such accommodation will only be considered if the staff member is enrolled in a degree-seeking program for which the course is a requirement and if no other course options (for either the specifically requested course or another required course) are available outside of normal University business hours. - Requests for flexible work arrangements are not guaranteed to be approved.
-Approval will be based on a variety of factors, including the unit's needs and an employee's responsibilities, past performance, and need for close supervision. - Flexible work arrangements may be altered or revoked at any time based on unit needs or employee performance.
-When a schedule needs to be altered based on unit needs, the supervisor should make a reasonable effort to provide advance notice to the employee. - There will be an initial probationary period for any flexible work arrangement of one month during which the new work arrangement will be closely monitored.
+Collaborative arrangements among two or more units and technological solutions may be considered to provide sufficient coverage. - Staff members wishing to take advantage of flexible work arrangements must have approval from their supervisor in advance of starting any new arrangements. - If a staff member is placed on a Performance Improvement Plan, their eligibility for flex time or remote work will be at the discretion of the supervisor. - A staff member's schedule should be transparent to constituents they serve and to colleagues within their unit. - Staff members requesting flexible work arrangements in order to accommodate taking or teaching courses during normal University business hours must seek appropriate approval prior to registering for any courses. - Requests for flexible work arrangements are not guaranteed to be approved.
+Approval will be based on a variety of factors, including the unit's needs and an employee's responsibilities, past performance, and need for close supervision.
+Staff members should not make scheduling plans that require a particular flexible arrangement until after that arrangement has been approved by their supervisor. - Flexible work arrangements may be altered or revoked at any time based on unit needs or employee performance.
+When a schedule needs to be altered based on unit needs, the supervisor should make a reasonable effort to provide advance notice to the employee. - Staff members must demonstrate technological proficiency in Outlook, Teams, and Zoom, as well as any other applications or technology relevant to their position.
+Minimally, staff members must be available by phone and direct messaging in Teams and by email during their work hours.
+They must be able to schedule meetings using Outlook calendars and set up and conduct meetings via Teams and Zoom. - There will be an initial probationary period for any flexible work arrangement of six months during which the new work arrangement will be closely monitored.
 If for any reason the work arrangement does not meet the unit's needs, adjustments will be made or the arrangement will be terminated.
-Following that, the arrangement must be assessed at least annually and appropriate adjustments made. - Supervisors will be held accountable for monitoring flexible work arrangements, making adjustments as appropriate to meet support needs, and immediately and effectively managing any performance problems associated with flexible work arrangements.
+Following the probationary period, the arrangement must be assessed at least annually and adjustments made as necessary.
+Changes may be made at any point based on support needs, staff performance, and unit priorities.

+- Employees who are new to their position and in their probationary period may have more limited flexible work options due to training and onboarding requirements defined by the supervisor. - Supervisors will be held accountable for monitoring flexible work arrangements (including relevant implications based on the exemption status of their staff), making adjustments as appropriate to meet support needs, and immediately and effectively managing any performance problems associated with flexible work arrangements.